 Between FY 2014 and 2016, approximately seven percent of the pediatric population in the MHS lived in a zip code designated as a primary care health professional shortage area, which is defined as a shortage of primary care providers by the U.S. Health Resources and Services Administration.
-This designation considers the population to provider ratio, the percent of the population below the federal poverty level, the infant health index, which considers the infant mortality rate and the rate of low birth weight, and travel time to the nearest source of care outside of the health professional shortage area designation.
+The health professional shortage area designation applies to the entire population of the zip code, not just MHS beneficiaries.
+This designation considers the population to provider ratio, the percent of the population below the federal poverty level, the infant health index (which considers the infant mortality rate and the rate of low birth weight), and travel time to the nearest source of care outside of the health professional shortage area designation.

-In the area of pediatric subspecialties, TRICARE faces similar challenges with provider shortages, especially in rural areas.
+In the area of pediatric subspecialties, TRICARE faces similar, nation-wide challenges with provider shortages, especially in rural areas.
 Specifically, this can be an issue in the areas of developmental pediatrics and child psychiatry, and some of these providers can have long wait times for patients to be seen for an appointment.
-In addition, pediatric subspecialists are often located in larger metropolitan areas and, since military bases are often located in fairly remote areas, this can contribute to an additional challenge for patient access.
-In order to attempt to mitigate these challenges for patients, TRICARE requires their Managed Care Support Contractors to ensure access to specialty care, and they actively recruit providers to do so.
+In addition, pediatric subspecialists are often located in larger metropolitan areas and, since military bases are often located in more remote areas, this can contribute to patient access challenges.
+To mitigate these challenges for patients, TRICARE requires their Managed Care Support Contractors to ensure access to specialty care, and they actively recruit providers to join the network.
 In addition, TRICARE will pay the travel expenses for patients enrolled in TRICARE Prime if they need specialty care that is located more than 100 miles from their residence.